mj-mrityunjay/foodies/README.md

 ## Demo

-Click here to see the demo [foodie - steps to MicroFrontend with Piral](https://mrityunjaykfoodie.netlify.app/) or Alternate Site [foodie - steps to MicroFrontend with Piral](https://prekshaindustries.in/)
+Click here to see the demo [foodie - steps to MicroFrontend with Piral](https://mrityunjaykfoodie.netlify.app/).

 ## Components
 Piral - Host App with basic services